nadeznamorris/Threat-hunt-The-Broker/README.md

 ### Immediate Actions Needed:

-**1. Isolate all affected systems** — Take as-pc1, as-pc2, and as-srv off the network immediately to prevent further lateral movement, C2 communication, or exfiltration activity.
+**1. Isolate all affected systems** — Take `as-pc1`, `as-pc2`, and `as-srv` off the network immediately to prevent further lateral movement, C2 communication, or exfiltration activity.

-**2. Disable and reset compromised accounts** — Disable sophie.turner, david.mitchell, and the newly created svc_backup account.
+**2. Disable and reset compromised accounts** — Disable `sophie.turner`, `david.mitchell`, and the newly created `svc_backup` account.
 Reset passwords for all three and audit any other accounts that may have been accessed or modified during the intrusion window.

-**3. Block C2 domains at the firewall/DNS level** — Immediately blacklist cdn.cloud-endpoint.net and sync.cloud-endpoint.net across all network egress points and DNS resolvers to sever any remaining attacker communication channels
+**3. Block C2 domains at the firewall/DNS level** — Immediately blacklist `cdn.cloud-endpoint.net` and `sync.cloud-endpoint.net` across all network egress points and DNS resolvers to sever any remaining attacker communication channels

 ### Short-term Improvements (1–30 days):

-**1. Remove all attacker persistence mechanisms** — Delete the MicrosoftEdgeUpdateCheck scheduled task, remove RuntimeBroker.exe and AnyDesk.exe from all affected systems, re-disable the built-in Administrator account, and delete the svc_backup local account across the entire as- environment.
+**1. Remove all attacker persistence mechanisms** — Delete the `MicrosoftEdgeUpdateCheck` scheduled task, remove `RuntimeBroker.exe` and `AnyDesk.exe` from all affected systems, re-disable the built-in Administrator account, and delete the `svc_backup` local account across the entire `as-` environment.

-**2. Enforce application whitelisting and block dual-extension executables** — Configure Windows Defender Application Control (WDAC) or AppLocker to prevent execution of files with double extensions such as .pdf.exe.
-Additionally, block or alert on execution of known LOLBins (certutil.exe, wevtutil.exe, reg.exe) when used outside of approved administrative contexts.
+**2. Enforce application whitelisting and block dual-extension executables** — Configure Windows Defender Application Control (WDAC) or AppLocker to prevent execution of files with double extensions such as `.pdf.exe`.
+Additionally, block or alert on execution of known LOLBins (`certutil.exe`, `wevtutil.exe`, `reg.exe`) when used outside of approved administrative contexts.

-**3. Enforce MFA across all user accounts and remote access methods** — Given that stolen credentials (david.mitchell) were sufficient for successful RDP lateral movement, Multi-Factor Authentication must be enforced on all accounts, particularly for Remote Desktop Protocol and any externally accessible services
+**3. Enforce MFA across all user accounts and remote access methods** — Given that stolen credentials (`david.mitchell`) were sufficient for successful RDP lateral movement, Multi-Factor Authentication must be enforced on all accounts, particularly for Remote Desktop Protocol and any externally accessible services

 ### Long-term Security Enhancements:

-**1. Implement a Privileged Access Management (PAM) solution** — The attacker was able to dump the SAM and SYSTEM hives, harvest credentials, and move laterally using valid accounts with minimal resistance.
+**1. Implement a Privileged Access Management (PAM) solution** — The attacker was able to dump the `SAM` and `SYSTEM` hives, harvest credentials, and move laterally using valid accounts with minimal resistance.
 A PAM solution with just-in-time privilege access, credential vaulting, and session recording would significantly limit the blast radius of credential compromise.

-**2. Deploy a network segmentation and zero-trust architecture** — The attacker moved freely from a workstation (as-pc1) to another workstation (as-pc2) and then to the server (as-srv) without any apparent network-level barriers.
+**2. Deploy a network segmentation and zero-trust architecture** — The attacker moved freely from a workstation (`as-pc1`) to another workstation (`as-pc2`) and then to the server (`as-srv`) without any apparent network-level barriers.
 Segmenting workstations from servers and enforcing east-west traffic controls would contain future intrusions to the initial point of compromise.

-**3. Establish a Security Awareness Training programme with phishing and social engineering simulations** — The entire intrusion chain began with a user executing a file named daniel_richardson_cv.pdf.exe.
+**3. Establish a Security Awareness Training programme with phishing and social engineering simulations** — The entire intrusion chain began with a user executing a file named `daniel_richardson_cv.pdf.exe`.
 Regular training on double-extension tricks, unsolicited CV files, and safe file handling — combined with simulated phishing exercises — would reduce the likelihood of successful initial access via this vector.

 ### Detection Improvements: